 Resilience Is Needed Throughout the Supply Chain

 Not all financial services organizations thoroughly understand how their partners handle security.
 This is a dangerous oversight, as an attack on a third-party provider can have a ripple effect throughout the industry, particularly for shared services.
-Ensure your supply chain partners have taken the right security steps to protect themselves as well as your business in a way that meets applicable compliance mandates and can ensure business continuity.
-Many well-known organizations have made the news for their association with smaller partners that didn’t effectively protect data or left vulnerabilities unchecked.
+Ensure your supply chain partners take the right security steps to protect themselves as well as your business in a way that meets applicable compliance mandates and can ensure business continuity.

 - Collaborate securely and compliantly Working with internal employees and external stakeholders including customers, partners, and third-party business associates requires strict attention to how data and files are shared.
 Safeguarding financial file transfers using secure managed file transfer (MFT) gives you full control and audit capabilities over how sensitive PII moves and who can access it.
 Learn more about Fortra secure managed file transfer